acaengine/docs/deployment/single-sign-on/saml2-with-adfs.md

 # SAML2 with ADFS

 If using ADFS, [these steps](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/create-a-relying-party-trust) can generally be followed.
-ACA Engine will use these four SAML2 claims:
+ACAEngine will use these four SAML2 claims:

 * Firstname
 * Lastname